TheKinng96/vue-credit-card-component/README.md

     data() {
       return {
         // ...
+        errorMessage: {
-        errorMessage: 'something wrong with the card',
+          card: 'something wrong with the card',
+        },
       };
     },
     methods: {